Nightclub

-A nightclub or dance club is a club that is open at night, usually for drinking, dancing and other entertainment.
+A nightclub or dance club is a venue that is open at night, usually for drinking, dancing and other entertainment.
 Nightclubs often have a bar and discotheque (usually simply known as disco) with a dance floor, laser lighting displays, and a stage for live music or a disc jockey (DJ) who mixes recorded music.
 Nightclubs tend to be smaller than live music venues like theatres and stadiums, with few or no seats for customers.

-Nightclubs generally restrict access to people in terms of age, attire, personal belongings, and behaviors.
+Nightclubs generally restrict access to people in terms of age, attire, and behaviors.
 Nightclubs typically have dress codes to prohibit people wearing informal, indecent, offensive, gym, or gang-related attire from entering.
 Unlike other entertainment venues, nightclubs are more likely to use bouncers to screen prospective patrons for entry.

 The busiest nights for a nightclub are Friday and Saturday nights.
 Most nightclubs cater to a particular music genre or sound for branding effects.
 Some nightclubs may offer food and beverages (including alcoholic beverages).